AppSecure-nrw/security-belts/blue/basic-scan.md

 ## Activities

-- Use dynamic security scanning tools to find security vulnerabilities in all components of your developed software.
+- Use dynamic application security scanning tools to find security vulnerabilities in all components of your developed software.

 ## Benefits